May 28 – August 2, 2024 (A 10-Week Program)

 - REU students, REU faculty mentors & REU lab mentors barbecue

-- Trips to the National High Magnetic Field Laboratory and the Tyndall Air Force Base
+- Trips to sites for enrichment of scientific and professional development, such as the National High Magnetic Field Laboratory and the Tyndall Air Force Base

 - Trips to the Wakulla Springs State Park and the St Marks National Wildlife Refuge